 How do changing behavior arise?

-As I said before problems with changing behavior can have many causes, which can be directly related to the disease, but also with the environment in which someone lives or is cared for.
+As I said before problems with changing behavior can have many causes.
+Which can be directly related to the disease, and also with the environment in which someone lives or is cared for.

 With the person